 Approaching menopause and then enduring the symptoms for 15 years or more, often intersects with a critical career stage.
 Perimenopause is the stage before menopause and is the beginning of menopause symptoms.
 Perimenopause can start as early as 35.
 When women reach the age of 45-55, this is when they are most likely to finally reach top leadership positions 2.
 And this is the most common menopause age.

-Despite the fact that nearly half of the world’s population will experience peri- and menopause, and one in four women will experience very serious menopause systems, it is rarely addressed appropriately in work situations2.
+Despite the fact that nearly half of the world’s population will experience peri- and menopause, and one in four women will experience very serious menopause symptoms, it is rarely addressed appropriately in work situations2.
 It is pretty discouraging to think that just as women are reaching the pinnacle of their careers they can also be experiencing depression, anxiety, insomnia, hot flashes and night sweats, and mind fog (aka cognitive impairment) which can derail them just as they crested the career wave.

 We cannot deny that workplace ageism is also part of the reason why even the discussion of menopause is not a part of corporate health discussions or policies.
 Most women try to disguise their menopause symptoms.
 While we all remember friends talking openly about morning sickness or their pregnancy weight gain, we don’t discuss menopause and the vast array of ways that it impacts work performance.